raghu0112/project-1/README.md

-a land scape of a website named trivana used to shop jewelery
+a landing page of a website named trivana used to shop jewelery